mschenk/mt-plugin-facebooksharecount/README.md

 FacebookShareCount for Movable Type
 ====================================
 This is a plugin for the Movable Type CMS (http://www.movabletype.org).
-It pulls in the number of Facebook likes/shares for each of a blog's entries periodically, and makes this data available for display and/or sorting, both in the backend and on the frontent of the blog.
+It pulls in the number of Facebook likes/shares for all entries in a blog periodically, and makes this data available for display and/or sorting, both in the backend and on the frontent of the blog.

 Compatibility
 -------------